LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 # Deploying a smart contract with Foundry

-In this guide we discuss, the basics of [Foundry](https://book.getfoundry.sh/) development toolchain and will describe how to create and deploy a smart contract with Foundry to the **Lisk Sepolia** testnet.
+In this guide, we discuss, the basics of the [Foundry](https://book.getfoundry.sh/) development toolchain and will describe how to create and deploy a smart contract with Foundry to the **Lisk Sepolia** testnet.

 Foundry is a powerful suite of tools to develop, test, and debug your smart contracts.
 It comprises several individual tools such as: